-Quite some legacy readers incorrectly also scale step and repeat distances.
-These incorrect implementations make the SF too risky to use.
-Current readers simply do not support the We strongly recommend not to use SF on output as you do know how the reader will interpret the file.
+Quite some legacy readers incorrectly also scale step and repeat distances You cannot know how the reader will interpret the data and that make the SF too risky to use.
+Many readers simply do not support it.
+Do not to use SF.
 If an image must be scaled, write out the scaled coordinates.